Easy Quiche Lorraine with Spinach, Bacon

 - Allow the dough to relax and chill in the fridge or freezer for at least 30 minutes (will help minimize shrinking when baking).

-- Blink bake the pie crust: Line the 9” pie crust with aluminum foil with enough foil to completely cover the sides, and then fill with a layer of pie weights.
-Place pie crust on a baking sheet.
+- Blind bake the pie crust for homemade dough: Line the inside of the formed crust with aluminum foil with enough foil to completely cover the sides, and then fill with a layer of pie weights.
+Place on a baking sheet.
 Bake for 15 minutes, carefully remove the foil and weights.
 Poke the base a few times with a fork, then Bake for an additional 5-10 minutes, or until the the crust is lightly browned.

 - While crust bakes, make the egg filling: In bowl, whisk eggs, half/half or milk, salt and pepper.